John Bartlett (racing driver)

 In 1983 Bartlett began to establish his name as a sports car driver in the British Thundersports series and the BRDC Sportscar Championship before moving into the World Championship in 1984 and running his own Group C2 team at Le Mans 24 Hour in 1984, 85 and 86.

 John Bartlett raced sports prototype cars throughout most of his career, including Lola (T610), Chevron (B62), Bardon (DB1), Tiga, Spice and Porsche 966 (Group C & Group C2) in a career spanning some fourteen years.
 He also had a brief foray into the IMSA GT Championship in the US racing a Spice and at the Snetterton Willhire 24 Hours in 1991 winning class A driving a Ford Sierra RS Cosworth with Dave Mercer.

-In his final season in 1993 Bartlett raced the Lola T89 Buick Indy car for the Star Union Team in the German Interserie championship.
+In his final season in 1993, Bartlett raced the Lola T89 Buick Indy car for the Star Union Team in the German Interserie championship.

-John Bartlett now Managing Director of Maidstone Scuba School, is a Master Instructor training SCUBA divers.
+John Bartlett, currently Managing Director of Maidstone Scuba School, is a Master Instructor of SCUBA divers.